Legalised & Authenticated UK Documents for use in P.R. China

-*Notarisation, Legalisation (Apostille) and Authentication (FULL SERVICE) combined as a set of package charged in the following: (Processing time will probably be longer in the period of COVID-19 than the following stated time.)
+*Notarisation, Legalisation (Apostille) and Authentication (FULL SERVICE) combined as a full attestation charged in the following: (Processing time will probably be longer in the period of COVID-19 than the following stated time.)

 One document (Regular Service - Two weeks processing): £208 including VAT + courier fee

 Three documents (Regular Service - Two weeks processing): £468 including VAT + courier fee*The above total fee includes the two delivery postages (to FCO/from FCO) but it excludes the delivery fee to your home/business address.*Notarisation: Prestigious UK Notary Public registered at the FCO - Processed in Edinburgh city centre*Legalisation (an apostille Cert): Processed in FCO located in Milton Keynes*China Authentication: Processed in Chinese General Consulate of Edinburgh (Chinese visa application service centre)

 i2visa UK is specialised in assisting you to securely obtain legalised document(s) from Chinese General Consulate of Edinburgh (step 3) from a notary public service (step 1) and a stamped official certificate (an apostille certificate) service (step 2).
 The following required documents are compulsory:

 Important Notice: Please let us know in advance or make a note with the other enclosed documents if you like to get the original degree certificate or TEFL certificate authenticated as your special request instead of the photocopied UK documents to be authentication by Chinese Consulate of Edinburgh.
 It is a standard that our notary public will certify your ORIGINAL UK documents by default unless you have notification for us.